Iraqi Christians: Round trip to Death Street – ISN

 Paulos laughs, wistfully weighing the pros and cons.
 “We never expected the Americans to put a soldier at every house,” he shrugs.

-When Iraqi Prime Minister Nouri al-Maliki met Pope Benedict XVI in July this year, he asked the pontiff to persuade Iraq’s Christians to return to their homeland, and stated his belief that they were not being targeted by Iraq’s violent ethno-religious strife.
+When Iraqi Prime Minister Nouri al-Maliki met Pope Benedict XVI in July this year, he asked the pontiff to persuade Iraq’s Christians to return to their homeland, claiming that Christiabns were not targets for violence.

-But in response to the meeting, Iraqi Christian parliament member Younadam Kanna told the Associated Press that the situation for Christians in Baghdad had improved in recent months but, that in Mosul, “the situation is the same as it used to be and it’s getting worse.”
+But in response to the meeting, Iraqi Christian parliament member Younadam Kanna told the the Associated Press that though the situation for Christians in Baghdad had improved in recent months, in Mosul, “the situation is the same as it used to be and it’s getting worse.”

 According to Kasdano, “Christian refugees from Iraq do not want to go back, they feel they are being driven out.”